legend-exp/legend-prodenv/README.md

 * run `testenv-init.sh` to create the directory structure of a new production cycle
 * customize the config.json file in the production cycle
 * run `testenv-build.sh` to install the code
-* run `testenv-run-raw-to-dsp.sh` to create the dsp files
+* run `testenv-run-r2d.sh` to create the dsp files

 The typical workflow of a user implementing new routines is:
 * source the `setup.sh`
 * modify the pygama source code or the list of processors
 * run `testenv-build.sh` to install the code
 * remove the files produced by the previous production
-* run `testenv-run-raw-to-dsp.sh` to create the dsp files
+* run `testenv-run-r2d.sh` to create the dsp files

 A brief description of these steps is given in the following.